camunda/camunda-docs/docs/self-managed/operate-deployment/operate-configuration.md

 | ------------------------------------ | --------------------------------------------------- | ------------- |
 | camunda.operate.multiTenancy.enabled | Activates the multi-tenancy feature within Operate. | false         |

-:::caution
-To ensure seamless integration and functionality, the multi-tenancy feature should also be enabled across all associated components so users can view any data from tenants for which they have authorizations configured in Identity.
-Find more information, including links to individual component configuration on the [multi-tenancy concepts page](/self-managed/concepts/multi-tenancy.md).
+:::caution Enable multi-tenancy across all components To ensure seamless integration and functionality, the multi-tenancy feature must also be enabled across **all** associated components [if not configured in Helm](/self-managed/concepts/multi-tenancy.md) so users can view any data from tenants for which they have authorizations configured in Identity.
+Find more information (including links to individual component configuration) on the [multi-tenancy concepts page](/self-managed/concepts/multi-tenancy.md).
 :::

 The same rules apply to the [Operate API](../../apis-tools/operate-api/overview.md#multi-tenancy).